MooersLab/writingContract/README.md

 ## The Solutions

-1. One approach is to use an accountability mechanism of reporting one's progress to another person.
+1. One approach is to use an accountability mechanism for reporting one's progress to another person.
 This can be done via the means of reciprocal writing contracts with the other person.
 This works best with two people closely matched in the strength of their daily writing habits. ***This site provides template contracts for this  approach.***